supermerger/signal-notes/posts/tension.md

 I am constantly creating systems then rebelling against the system.

 #### Tensions

+#### supermerger and Jh
+There's definitely a tension between the work I am called to be doing and the work that I get paid for.

 ##### Letting a Project Develop vs Staying True to the Vision
 aka the growth breaks the frame